Iliotibial Band Syndrome (cont.)

 Understanding the importance of symmetry in the body is helpful in preventing iliotibial band syndrome.
 When activities alter that symmetry, symptoms may occur.

-Symptoms can occur in runners who always run in the same direction on an indoor track or who always run on the same side of a banked road.
+Symptoms may occur in runners who always run in the same direction on an indoor track or who always run on the same side of a banked road.
 This causes an artificial tilt to the pelvis and increases the risk of developing inflammation and pain.
 When running indoors, it is wise to change directions when running longer distances.
 Some tracks have the runners change directions every few minutes while others change direction on alternate days.
 While running toward traffic is an important safety strategy, finding a way to run on the opposite side of the street safely may minimize the risk of developing iliotibial band syndrome.

-Keeping muscles and other structures stretched is an important part of prevention of many musculoskeletal injuries, including iliotibial band syndrome
+Keeping muscles and other structures stretched is an important part of prevention of many musculoskeletal injuries, including iliotibial band syndrome.

 Find out what women really need.